-FACE COVERINGS ARE REQUIRED.
+FACE COVERINGS ARE STILL REQUIRED INDOORS AND OUT.

 Advanced reservations are required for all guests, even members.
 Please plan ahead.

 Learn How to Become a Scientist

 How do I become a Scientist?

 This is a question we often hear at Birch Aquarium.
 We are dedicated to inspiring future scientists in all fields, not just marine biology.
 At Scripps Institution of Oceanography, researchers work in a wide range of scientific fields to understand and protect the planet!